dillson/jw-workshop/README.md

   * /vke
   * /cloudbees

+## Extended activities

+This section represents extended activities for those who complete the base workshop.
+The section fully automates the CI/CD pipeline to trigger off of a push event to the git repository.

 ### Configure Github Webook

 Return to the main screen of the Cloudbees Jenkins Operations Center by using the horizontal navigation bar at the top of the screen again.
 Click on the leftmost entry 'Jenkins'